scheb/2fa/doc/installation.rst

 Step 5: Configure the security tokens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your firewall may offer different ways how to login.
+Your firewall may offer different ways to login.
 By default (without any configuration), the bundle is listening
 only to these tokens:

 * ``Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`` (username+password form)